 The first argument is the option value, according to the RFC 2132

-(or this IANA page) directly or the enum option:router
+(or this IANA page) directly or the enum option:router.
+The

 seccond argument is the value that will be advertised.
 In this case